What Recent Market Trends Mean for TechnipFMC plc's (FTI) Stock - News Heater

 Sponsored

-The average price estimated by analysts for FTI is $22.71, which is $0.96 above than the current price.
-The public float for FTI is 432.30M, and at present, short sellers hold a 3.96% of that float.
-The average trading volume of FTI on September 25, 2023 was 7.12M shares.
+The average price recommended by analysts for TechnipFMC plc (FTI) is $22.71, which is $2.37 above the current market price.
+The public float for FTI is 432.30M and currently, short sellers hold a 4.23% of that float.
+On October 02, 2023, FTI’s average trading volume was 6.76M shares.

 FTI) stock’s latest price update